There are three things extremely hard: steel, a diamond, and to know one’s self.Benjamin Franklin

 While they would allow me to examine their tools and observe their techniques in-person, the only instruction they would provide initially were two or three-word critiques of my frequent mistakes.
 I understand now that they were kind gentlemen, albeit 40~50 years older than me, but at the time this apprenticeship-style of training was frustrating.
-Only when I showed progress would their answers stretch to 5 or 6 words because, unlike your humble servant at the time, (here is wisdom) they understood that only experience obtained through many failures and a few successes can produce true learning
+Only when I showed true progress would their answers stretch to 5 or 6 words because, unlike your humble servant at the time, (here is wisdom) they understood that lessons learned through many failures and a few success are learned best.

-They then assigned me the task of making an old-fashioned Japanese handplane, one without a chipbreaker, entirely by hand.
+They then assigned me the task of making an old-fashioned Japanese handplane, one without a chipbreaker, entirely by hand using a Yokosaka blade.
 This was an educational effort, one that I magnificently failed twice before finally getting it right, but which taught me the three most important factors in reducing tearout in handplanes, whether with wooden or steel body, with chipbreaker or without.
 Those three factors can be summarized as follows:

 Factor 1: The blade must be sharp.
 This factor depends on the quality of the blade and the skill of the person who sharpens it.
 We have a series of 30 posts about sharpening Japanese woodworking blades Beloved Customers may find beneficial.
 The series starts with this LINK.

 Why are these three factors critical?
-To begin with, a dull blade won’t sever fibers cleanly but will tend to pull contrary fibers up and out of the board’s surface, the very definition of “tear out.”
+To begin with, a dull blade won’t sever fibers cleanly but will tend to tear contrary fibers up and out of the board’s surface, the very definition of “tear out.”
 Can’t have that, ergo, Factor 1.

-Since the soles of handplanes wear and consequently mouth openings constantly vary, Factors 2 & 3 are dependent on the team of craftsmen that originally made the handplane as well as the craftsman/owner that uses and maintains the handplane over its lifetime.
+Since the soles of handplanes wear and consequently mouth opening widths vary with that wear, Factors 2 & 3 are dependent on the team of craftsmen that originally made the handplane as well as the craftsman/owner that uses and maintains the handplane over its lifetime.
 That’s you, Beloved Customer.

-Indeed, Factors 2 & 3 act in unison to control the movement of contrary fibers immediately before and after they contact the blade directing them into the cutting edge where they will be cleanly severed by the sharp blade, while at the same time serving to bend and buckle those fibers that would otherwise tend to develop a lever arm and tear out below the surface of the board.
+Indeed, Factors 2 & 3 act in unison to control the movement of contrary fibers immediately before and after they contact the blade directing them into the cutting edge to be cleanly severed by the sharp blade (Factor 1), while at the same time serving to bend and buckle those fibers that would otherwise tend to develop a lever arm and tear out below the surface of the board.
 If this doesn’t make sense to you, please give it careful thought because you must figure it out if you intend to become proficient with handplanes.